 - Use a bobber with PowerBait or worms and keep it suspended over a weed bed.
 (This is for when the fish are near the surface.)

-- Avoid using a bobber in case the fish are deep in the water.
-(In this way, you can suspend the bait even deeper in the water.)
+- Avoid using a bobber if the fish are deep in the water.
+(This way, you can suspend the bait even deeper in the water.)

-If you’re fishing near a river or stream, remember that fishing with running water is different than still water.
+If you’re fishing near a river or stream, remember that fishing with running water differs from still water.
 The current affects how your bait moves in the water and how quickly you can reel in a catch.

-In such cases, try to mimic the river’s drift to avoid losing your bait.
+Mimic the river’s drift to avoid losing your bait in such cases.

 Is It Okay to Fish for Trout in the Summer?